OcteraIS/LLM-Endpoints/README.md

 # LLM Endpoints

-This is a small project to help using different LLMs without having to understand their API.
+This is a small project to help use different LLMs without having to understand their API.
 Currently, only OpenAI models are working.

 ## OpenAI